-Based on his small size and pale white feathers, we believe that LaGuardia is a male.
-He was badly injured at LaGuardia Airport in New York, probably by a blast of hot air from a jet engine.
-Both wings were badly fractured, and he required surgery and care from rehabilitators.
-His flight is not strong enough for hunting, so VINS became his permanent home.
+Found badly injured at the LaGuardia Airport in NY, LaGuardia was likely harmed by a blast of hot air from a jet engine.
+Both of his wings were badly fractured, requiring surgery and care from rehabilitators.
+VINS became his permanent home, due to his not having strong enough flight for hunting.

-LaGuardia still had quite a few dark juvenile feathers when he arrived, leading us to suspect that he was only a year or two old when he was injured.
-As he grew, the dark feathers were largely replaced by pure white feathers.
+LaGuardia still had quite a few dark juvenile feathers when he arrived in 2014, leading us to suspect that he was only a year or two old when he was injured.
 At first, LaGuardia acted very afraid of people, but he has gradually warmed to our visitors.
-He often perches directly on the ground, or very close to it, much like wild snowy owls would do while living in the wide expanses of the Arctic tundra.
+He often sits directly on the ground, or very close to it, much like wild snowy owls would do while living in the wide expanses of the Arctic tundra.